 I’ve known people who believe that teachers should not do any test prep whatsoever, and I’ve heard of others who more or less stop teaching to prepare for state tests.
 Personally, I think you have to find a good balance of preparation, and I try to avoid either extreme.

 I’ve made a new version of math Common Core Math Assessment that is in a multiple choice format.
-I really like the short answer version, but I feel that my students could really use the extra practice in a testing format.
-I’ve created a multiple choice assessment practice sheet for each of the math Common Core Standards that I will use to prepare my students for our state test.
-(All of the questions are different from the ones in my original Common Core Math Assessment packet.)
-When I created the questions and answer choices, I tried to concentrate on the style of problems that give my students the most trouble, and I tried to think of common error patterns when creating my answer choices.
+I really like the original version, but I feel that my students could really use the extra practice in a multiple choice format.
+I’ve created one multiple choice assessment for each of the math Common Core Standards.
+All of the questions are different from the ones in my original Common Core Math Assessment packet.
+When I created the questions and answer choices, I tried to concentrate on the style of problems that give my students the most trouble common error patterns when creating my answer choices.

 I’ve already started using these with my students, and it has definitely alerted me to some areas we need to go back review.
 (This is especially nice since I was out for ten weeks this year.)
 I have been recording my students’ scores in the table below.

 I give an assessment right before we begin our math work stations.
 They are super quick and easy to grade, so I quickly grade them and use the information to determine which students to meet with that day.
 I group students according to what they need to work on.
 For instance, I always have a handful of students that just need to slow down and think about their answers, so I’ll pull those students back and meet with them for a few minutes.
 I may have another group who did well but got confused on one or two questions, so I’ll meet with those students to discuss the wording of the question and how and why they were confused on that question, which usually doesn’t take too long.
 I’ll spend a great deal of time with my students who truly did not understand the concept.
 While I am meeting with groups and individuals, my other students are working in stations as usual.